-On-campus (day) – Study face to face (in a classroom setting)
+On-campus: Study face to face, in a classroom setting.

 NB: All study modes require students to access and undertake additional activities, including: research activities, reflections and assessments via the Learning Management System (LMS).

-Please select your course of interest from the “Upcoming Courses” list below.
+Please select your preferred course location and date from the list below.